Peach Coffee Cake

 Instructions

-• Line an 8×8 square baking pan with parchment paper, leaving an overhang to easily remove the cake once baked.
+• Line an 8×8-inch square baking pan with parchment paper, leaving an overhang on two sides for easy removal.
 Preheat the oven to 350°F (180°C).

-• Spread half the batter into a prepared pan lined with parchment paper.
+• Spread half the batter into the prepared pan.
 Sprinkle half the chilled streusel evenly over the batter.

-• Dollop the remaining batter on top and gently spread it to cover the streusel layer.
-This step can be a little tricky as the batter sticks to the streusel.
+• Dollop the remaining batter on top in spoonfuls and gently spread to cover the streusel layer.
+It’s OK if it’s not perfectly even.

-• Let the cake cool in the pan for 15 minutes before removing and letting it cool completely on a wire rack
+• Let the cake cool in the pan for 15 minutes, then use the parchment overhang to lift it out onto a wire rack to cool completely.

 Notes